Superhero films ignite rivalry among Marvel and DC comic fans | Mint

 By Danielle Broadway and Rollo Ross

-SAN DIEGO, July 23 (Reuters) - Comic fans are embracing the latest showdown between Marvel and DC as their superhero films "Fantastic Four" and "Superman" compete for box office dominance, reigniting a rivalry spanning over eight decades.
+SAN DIEGO (Reuters) -Comic fans are embracing the latest showdown between Marvel and DC as their superhero films "Fantastic Four" and "Superman" compete for box office dominance, reigniting a rivalry spanning over eight decades.

 Whether it's the thrill of seeing the comic book superhero The Thing shout "It's clobbering time!" before throwing a punch or watching Superman and his faithful pup Krypto save the day, fans are heading to movie theaters to support their favorite films.

-"Well, clearly I'm a Marvel fan," Danielle Stroski, who was dressed as the shapeshifter character named Mystique from Marvel's X-Men comics, at the San Diego Comic-Con.
+"Well, clearly I'm a Marvel fan," said Danielle Stroski, who was dressed as the shapeshifter character Mystique from Marvel's X-Men comics, at the San Diego Comic-Con.

 "But I have a little white dog at home, so I love me some 'Superman' as well.
 And I know the little white dog is stealing the show for 'Superman,' so it's going to be close.
 But I got to go Marvel," she added.